-NOTE: Some students will give brief oral presentations in class on November 6, 2024 describing their work-in-progress on their major paper.
+NOTE: Some students will give brief oral presentations in class on weeks 9 and 10 describing their work-in-progress on their major paper.

 Week 10: Material Culture, Consumerism, and Identity

 T.H.
 Breen, Marketplace of Revolution: How Consumer Politics Shaped American Independence (New York: Oxford University Press, 2005).